Bad Values but Good Behavior: Learning Highly Misspecified Bandits and MDPs

-The key concepts and results of this paper can be understood using a simple toy example of a misspecified 2-armed (non-contextual) linear bandit.
-Assume that the vector of mean rewards of the arms (the ``instance") is $\bm{\mu} = ^\top = ^\top$.
-This instance can be thought of as an element in the $\Real^2$ plane (marked by $\times$ in Fig. \ref{fig:illustration_eg}).
-Suppose one attempts to learn this bandit via a 1-dimensional linear reward model in which the arms' features are assumed to be $\phi_1 = 3, \phi_2 = 1$.
-It follows that (i) any (2-armed) bandit instance in this linear model is of the form $\bm{\Phi} \theta$, where $\theta \in \Real$ and $\bm{\Phi} = ^\top = ^\top \in \Real^{2\times 1}$, and corresponds to an element in the range space of $\bm{\Phi}$, and (ii) the instance $\bm{\mu}$ is misspecified as it is off the subspace\footnote{The $l_\infty$ misspecification error (deviation from subspace) of $\bm{\mu}$ is $2.75$ for this example.}.
+\paragraph{Illustrative Example} This paper's key concepts and results can be understood using a simple toy example of a misspecified 2-armed (non-contextual) linear bandit.
+Assume that the vector of mean rewards of the arms (the ``instance") is {$\bm{\mu} = ^\top = ^\top$} in {$\Real^2$} (marked by $\times$ in Fig. \ref{fig:illustration_eg}).
+Suppose one attempts to learn this bandit via a 1-dimensional linear reward model in which the arms' features are assumed to be {$\phi_1 = 3$} and { $\phi_2 = 1$}.
+It follows that (i) any (2-armed) bandit instance in this linear model is of the form {$\bm{\Phi} \theta$}, where {$\theta \in \Real$} and {$\bm{\Phi} = ^\top = ^\top \in \Real^{2\times 1}$}, and corresponds to an element in the range space of {$\bm{\Phi}$}, and (ii) the instance {$\bm{\mu}$} is misspecified as it is off this subspace\footnote{The $l_\infty$ misspecification error (deviation from subspace) of {$\bm{\mu}$}, for this example, is {$2.75$}.}.